billybot21/scratchnitro.github.io/README.md

 ### Nitro members
 There is a list of all the Scratch Nitro members.
 [Click this link to see all the members!](https://scratchnitro.github.io/NitroUsers)

+### Nitro contributors
+There is also a list of all the people who helped with Scratch Nitro.
+[Click this to see them!](https://scratchnitro.github.io/Contributors/)